dfranx/SHADERed/README.md

  - fix selecting items when user has a skybox in scene
  - use pointers to RTs in pipe::ShaderPass instead of names
  - remember collapsed items in a project
- - errors in GLSL shader file cause SHADERed to freeze
+ - remember focused window in workspace.dat (worked before updating my imgui/docking clone)

 ## Support
 Your support will help me continue the development of this program (and any other program